RDP Proxy Overview and Enhancements through NetScaler Gateway

 <urlName> <linkName> <actualURL>

-• The URL will be published on the portal in the format:
+The URL is published on the portal in the format:

-- Bind the bookmarks to the user, or group, or the vpn vserver, or vpn global.
+- Bind the bookmarks to the user, or group, or the vpn virtual server, or vpn global.

 Configuring a Client Profile